AdobeDocs/developer-distribute/src/pages/guides/faq.md

 Use [this link](https://fastspring.com/sign-up/payee-adobe/) to create an account with our third-party payment provider FastSpring in order to sell paid plugins.

 Once you have your account you can [login to FastSpring](https://springboard.fastspring.com/email.xml) and set your payment method.
-After you obtain your key, set it in the Commerce section of your public profile under the "Account and Profile".
+After you obtain your key, set it in the **Commerce** section of your public profile under the "Account and Profile".

 Please contact [CC Integrations Review](https://partners.adobe.com/exchangeprogram/creativecloud/support/faq.html#Tabs_contentbody_section_par_tabs_tab3:~:text=CC%20Integrations%20Review) if you need help entering your FastSpring key.

 ### What do I do when I get “Access Denied” upon login?

 First, if you have both an Enterprise and Personal account, you can try to login with the other.
-Next if you are in an Enterprirse, you should contact your Adobe Admin to get access.
+Next, if you are in an Enterprirse, you should contact your Adobe Admin to get access.
 If you are not aware of who it is, see [this link](https://helpx.adobe.com/enterprise/kb/contact-administrator.html).
 You can also consult the Admin Console Guide [here](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/users.ug.html).
 Adobe Employees can use the slack channel to get help [here](https://adobe-torq.slack.com/archives/C20KF6FAP).
 If you work for an Enterprise we recommend that you do not use your Personal account to develop any shared plugins.

 ### When will ZXPs be supported by this portal?

-Support for ZXPs is planned for June 2023
+The support for ZXP plugins in the Developer Distribution portal is planned for June 2023.

 ### What is the revenue share for paid products?

-For any paid product you offer for sale you will take 90% of the sales revenue.
+For any paid product you offer for sale, you will take 90% of the sales revenue.
 Further details are covered [here](https://partners.adobe.com/exchangeprogram/creativecloud/support/ae-payment-policy.html).
 You will need to register with our payment provider FastSpring.
 After you have registered, you will receive a special FastSpring key and a small text reference you need to add to your profile page, so we can ensure all sales are applied to your account.

 <!-- ### What should I do to get support with development?